samuellie/stray-tracker/docs/architecture.md

 - Animal cards with photo galleries and status tracking
 - User profiles with social integration and activity history
-- Sighting forms with location services and media upload (popover-based UI)
+- Sighting forms with location services and media upload (popover-based UI with floating action button)
 - Community feed with real-time updates and engagement features

 **UI Components**